arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 sudo apt install gpiod
 ```

-Before controlling a specific GPIO, use `gpiodetect` to list the available GPIO chips on the system, then `gpioinfo` to identify the correct chip and line number for the signal you want to control:
+Before driving any line, use `gpiodetect` to list the GPIO chips on the system, then `gpioinfo` to identify the exact chip name and line number for the SOC_GPIO signal you want to control.
+Replace `gpiochip0` with the chip name shown by `gpiodetect` on your board:

 ```bash
 # List all GPIO chips